 The falls are about a two hour drive from Townsville and easy to reach.
-You drive towards Ingham and turn left in Ingham, following the signs leading you to the falls.
+Drive towards Ingham and then turn left following the signs leading you to the falls.
 The last part of the route is gravel road but suitable for normal cars.

 What to do

 Once you get to the falls, there is a great lookout which gives you a beautiful first impression of those falls.
 They definitely deserve their title as the highest permanent single-drop waterfall!

 After knowing what to expect, you should not miss the chance to actually catch some of that waterfall mist and make your way down the track to the waterfall.

 The trek starts off paved and easy but does get a bit rockier and more slippery as you make your way down.
 It's a 30/40 minute hike and the views are definitely worth it.